 The quotation begins clearly enough with a reference to Elizabeth’s “strong prejudice” towards Darcy as she opens and reads his letter; the third-person allusion to “she” confirms that the narrator is “speaking” throughout.

 A spate of emotions — “eagerness”, “impatience”, “too angry” — follow, each riding in tandem with an idea about Darcy.
 What is interesting, and worth analysing, is the syntax.
 The clauses get shorter and shorter, as if mirroring Elizabeth’s emotions, ending on an emphatic “It was all pride and insolence”.
 That Darcy “expressed no regret…” and was “not penitent, but haughty” would appear more likely to be Elizabeth’s ideas rather than the narrator’s.
-Even as the narration remains distinctly third-person, the actual perspective becomes blurrier.
-The words and sentence structures, so coloured by prejudice and anger, seem to belong to Elizabeth.
+Even as the narration remains distinctly third-person, the actual perspective is less certainly that of the third-person narrator.
+So coloured by prejudice and anger, the words and sentence structures would seem to belong to… Elizabeth.

 Free indirect discourse may be rarely used in Pride and Prejudice but where it is used, we are able to dive into and uncover Elizabeth’s emotional landscape.
 Analysing the above quotation as free indirect discourse is important: we see the “style” of Elizabeth’s thoughts, discern how her prejudices towards Darcy unfurl and experience the same shock when we learn about the “extravagance and general profligacy” that Wickham is guilty of.